 6CO2 + 6H2O ------light--------> C6H12O6 + 6O2 + H20

 While this is going on, the leaf is also carrying out cellular respiration.
 This respiration will consume the oxygen that has accumulated and possibly cause the plant disks to sink.
-The measurement tool that can be used to observe these counteracting processes is the floating (or sinking) of the plant disks.
-In other words, the buoyancy of the leaf disks is actually an indirect measurement of the net rate of photosynthesis occurring in the leaf tissue.
+In other words, the buoyancy of the leaf disk is actually an indirect measurement of the NET rate of photosynthesis occurring in the leaf tissue.

 1. How can the rate of photosynthesis be measured?

-2. Where in the cells of the leaf do you find air spaces?
+2. Where in the cell of the leaf do you find air spaces?